NTCTV1/Papagayo-GD/README.md

 # Papagayo-GD
 A Papagayo version made by godot

-My programming skills are pulled, and my native language is not English, so there are a lot of pieces of code that can be optimized, you guys can update it and let me know.
+My programming skills are poor, and my native language is not English, so there are a lot of pieces of code that can be optimized, you guys can update it and let me know.
 (You can also call it an inferior Papagayo imitator v0.1)